HEIG-COMEM/HEIG-VD_DevMobil_REST/README.md

 ### 7. Friendship System

 - **Add Friends**: Users can send friend requests to other users.
+- **Accept/Decline Friend Requests**: Users can accept or decline friend requests. _A friend request must be accepted by the recipient to establish a friendship._
 - **Search for Friends**: A search feature allows users to find others in the app using their pseudonyms.
 - **Remove Friends**: Users can remove someone from their friends list.

 ### 8. User Profile

-Each user has a profile containing the following information:
+Each user has a public profile containing the following information:

 - **Profile Picture (PP)**: An image representing the user.
 - **Pseudonym**: A nickname chosen by each user when creating their account.
-- **Last Three BeReals**: The user's last three posts are visible on their profile, allowing others to see their recent activity.
+- **Last Three BeReals**: The user's last three posts are visible on their profile, allowing others to see their recent activity. _Only available if the viewing user is friends with the profile owner.
+Otherwise, a "add friend" button is displayed._

-### 9. Notifications System

-- **Normal Notifications**: Standard push notifications are implemented using **OneSignal**, alerting users to events like friend requests or when it is time to post a new BeReal.
-- **WebSocket Notifications**: Real-time notifications are managed through WebSockets, enabling instant updates such as new comments on a user's post or live updates about friend activity.
-This ensures a highly responsive user experience.

 ## Authors